MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 |3|Reset password and sign out|The managed account password will be reset and any interactive sign-in sessions using the managed account will be terminated|
 |5|Reset password and reboot|The managed account password will be reset and the managed device will be immediately rebooted.|

-If not specified, this setting will default to 3.
+If not specified, this setting default is 3.

 > [!IMPORTANT]
-> The allowed post-authentication actions are intended to help limit the amount of time that a LAPS password may be used before being reset.
-Logging off the managed account - or rebooting the device - are options to help ensure this.
+> The allowed post-authentication actions are intended to help limit the amount of time a Windows LAPS password can be used before it is reset.
+Logging off the managed account or restarting the device are options to help ensure this.
 Abrupt termination of logon sessions, or rebooting the device, may result in data loss.

 > [!IMPORTANT]
 > From a security perspective, a malicious user who acquires administrative privileges on a device using a valid LAPS password does have the ultimate ability to prevent or circumvent these mechanisms.